 Oh what a great memory we have created as a family here tonight.

 While good to see everyone, I would have rather sat in my chair and enjoyed a good book than to be deemed of no great concern.

 I Recognize My Part

-My stock feels like I’ve lost another eighth as interest seems to be less and less compelling.
+My stock continues to decline and it feels like I’ve lost another eighth as interest seems to be less and less compelling.

 A couple people that were a part of my former business life, John and Nadya Melton, said, “Do more things that make you forget to check your phone.”